 Work in the office is nothing if not varied.
-Interns assist our three-person staff with any and all details of programming, development, membership, marketing, archiving, publishing, editing and administration.
+Interns assist our four-person staff with any and all details of programming, development, membership, marketing, archiving, publishing, editing, and administration.

 Work at the readings entails arriving 45 minutes prior to event start time in order to set up the chairs, box office and book sale table.
-Readings last approximately one hour, and afterwards staff, interns and volunteers break it all down.
+Readings last approximately one hour, and afterwards staff, interns and volunteers are responsible for breaking down the room.

-Volunteers (and interns!) are cherished at the Poetry Project.
+Volunteers (and interns!) are cherished at The Poetry Project.
 Volunteering can mean anything from an annual two-hour shift at the New Year’s Day Marathon benefit to a weekly chair-stacking gig at one of our three reading series.
-Please email firstname.lastname@example.org if you would like to discuss volunteer options.
+We can always use an extra hand – please email Nicole Wallace at firstname.lastname@example.org if you’d like to discuss volunteer options.